Category Archives: Practica

 The teachers – Omar Ocampo and Monica Romero, aka Los Ocampos – have an excellent reputation, and I’m of the view that I can never have too many giro lessons.
 Plus it was organised by Queer Tango London, so I was assured of a fun atmosphere.

-The class covered a version of the giro which I’d never been taught before.
+The workshop covered a version of the giro which I’d never been taught before.
 At its simplest, it was:

 • Leader back diagonal step, leading follower side-step